hexresearch/hschain-utxo/_sources/doc/lang.rst.txt

    Adds text to debug output when second argument is executed.

 We can read the debug information in REPL-console.
-Also the debug is return with API call that posts transaction.
+Also the debug is returned with API call that posts transaction.